linD026/mthpc/README.md

 mthpc is parallelism and concurrency library for C language.
-It targets to improve the parallel and concurrent part of userspace C. mtphc provides the thread framework, asynchronous worker (deferred work), synchronous mechanisms, and some concurrent data structures. mthpc is based on [GCC builtin atomic operation](https://gcc.gnu.org/onlinedocs/gcc/_005f_005fatomic-Builtins.html) and [POSIX Threads](https://en.wikipedia.org/wiki/Pthreads).
+It targets to improve the parallel and concurrent part of userspace C. mtphc provides the thread framework, asynchronous worker (deferred work), synchronous mechanisms, and some concurrent data structures. mthpc is based on [C11 Atomics](https://en.cppreference.com/w/c/thread) and [POSIX Threads](https://en.wikipedia.org/wiki/Pthreads).

 ## Build